drick717/Capstone/index.md

 **Here you will find links to all of the files for projects that I've completed or that I am currently working on.**

-  My latest project has been an attempt to take my very first programming project for a class and update it with some of the skills I've learned over the last few years.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbspMy latest project has been an attempt to take my very first programming project for a class and update it with some of the skills I've learned over the last few years.
 It's a very simple zoo login program that was originally written in Java that I have modified.
 I've included an audio screencast code review that discusses all of the flaws in the original program, along with my planned enhancements.
 I then updated the program through a series of uploads: